Chronic inflammatory demyelinating polyradiculoneuropathy

 The symptoms and signs worsened over the next 4 days, and the patient became comatose 5 days after the onset of symptoms.
 Despite intravenous mannitol and high dose glucocorticoids, the patient expired 3 days later from herniation.

 COVID-19 triggers this disorder.
-One year after the pandemic started, there were 6 reports of likely acute hemorrhagic leukoencephalitis (15; 39; 40; 54; 61).
-Thirteen other reported cases were likely acute disseminated encephalomyelitis or acute necrotizing encephalopathy, perhaps misclassified due to lack of biopsy and the less rigorous vetting of COVID-related publications during the pandemic.
-Importantly, all 3 disorders are precipitated by viruses, and all 3 have somewhat overlapping MRI and pathological findings.
-COVID binding to ACE2 of brain endothelial cells may amplify hemorrhagic pathology in all of these disorders.
+Two years after the pandemic started, there were 8 reports of likely acute hemorrhagic leukoencephalitis (15; 39; 63; 40; 59; 55; 49).
+Seventeen other reported cases were likely acute disseminated encephalomyelitis, acute necrotizing encephalopathy, or hypoxic damage, likely misclassified due to lack of biopsy and the less rigorous vetting of COVID-related publications during the pandemic.
+Importantly, acute hemorrhagic leukoencephalitis, disseminated encephalomyelitis, and acute necrotizing encephalopathy are precipitated by viruses, and all 3 have somewhat overlapping MRI and pathological findings.
+COVID binding to ACE2 of brain endothelial cells or activation for other CNS viruses may amplify hemorrhagic pathology in all of these disorders.
 This spectrum of inflammatory brain diseases suggests that host factors retarget the response to COVID in different ways.
-In untreated multiple sclerosis, 8800 genes are dysregulated, attesting to the complexity of immune-CNS-virus interactions, and also therapy of these COVID-induced CNS inflammatory disorders may or may not differ (11).
+In untreated multiple sclerosis, 8800 genes are dysregulated, attesting to the complexity of immune-CNS-virus interactions, and therapy of these COVID-induced CNS inflammatory disorders may differ (11).

 White matter of the cerebral hemispheres is involved on MRI in 65%, usually asymmetrically, and often with visible hemorrhage (18).
 Fifteen percent have isolated lesions in the cerebellum, brainstem, and spinal cord.
 Cerebrospinal fluid (CSF) almost always shows increased protein.
 White blood count is elevated in 65%, where 50% are mainly mononuclear and 40% polymorphonuclear; eosinophils are sometimes present.
 Despite hemorrhagic lesions on biopsy, CSF red blood count are elevated in only 39% (18).